Shylock

 "My Turquoise"

-The same scene contains one of the play's most-discussed single moments — Shylock's grief at the loss of the turquoise ring Leah gave him before their marriage.
+The same scene gives Shylock one of his most exposed moments – his grief at losing the turquoise ring Leah gave him before they married.

 Original